almostengr/nsbe-mp.org/docs/programs.md

 To find out when these events will happen, follow or like our social media pages and sign up for our mailing list.

+## Central Alabama NSBE Jr

+NSBE Jr. (National Society of Black Engineers Junior) is a dynamic and engaging program designed to inspire and empower young minds in the fields of science, technology, engineering, and mathematics (STEM).
+Geared towards grade school students, NSBE Jr. offers a supportive community and a range of enriching activities to foster a passion for STEM disciplines.

+For more information about Central Alabama NSBE Jr, visit the [NSBE Jr. page](/nsbejr).

 ## Student Scholarships